-Figure 10 shows that, for Scheme 3, random I/O operations (read and write) suffer little or no performance penalty for cryptographic controls with block sizes between 2 KB and 32 KB.
-Long sequential transfers, on the other hand, do suffer a performance penalty.
-However, large sequential writes with encryption run at 88% of the bandwidth of unencrypted writes, and large sequential reads run at 81% of the bandwidth of unprotected reads.
+Scheme 3 replaces the signed hash for block integrity and writer authentication with a keyed hash (HMAC).
+While this results in slightly less security, performance for this scheme is greatly improved over the first two schemes, as shown in Figure 10.
+This graph shows that, for Scheme 3, random I/O operations (read and write) suffer little or no performance penalty for cryptographic controls with block sizes between 2 KB and 32 KB.
+Long sequential transfers, on the other hand, do suffer a small performance penalty: large sequential writes with encryption run at 88% of the bandwidth of unencrypted writes, and large sequential reads run at 81% of the bandwidth of unprotected reads.
 We believe that this relatively small performance penalty is an acceptable price to pay for a large increase in file system security.